outdoteth/putty-v2/test/differential/README.md

 forge test --no-match-path None --match-path test/differential/*.sol --ffi
 ```

 Warning: It can take longer than 5 minutes to fully run through the whole differential test suite on a M1 mac.
-This is due to the fact that ffi testing is quite slow when combined with fuzz runs (default fuzz-runs is set to 1000).
+This is due to the fact that ffi testing is quite slow when combined with fuzz runs (default fuzz-runs is set to 500).
 During this process the output to the terminal will be blank until it finishes.
 Not to worry, the tests are still running!

-There are also "sanity check" files in the `./scripts` that just run some example input in the javascript implementaiton.
+There are also "sanity check" files in the `./scripts` that just run some example input in the ethers javascript implementation.
 To run them:

 ```
 $ node ./test/differential/scripts/sign-order/sign-order-sanity-check.js